mercure-imaging/mercure/docs/monitoring.rst

     \q
     exit

-For **Docker-type** installations, it is necessary to open a shall in the Docker container running the postgres database.
+For **Docker-type** installations, it is necessary to open a shell in the Docker container running the postgres database.
 You can find the contained ID by entering "docker ps" and looking for the container running the image "postgres:alpine".
 Then, type the following commands:

 ::